nacerix/IDTF/README.md

 - Try out the starting notebooks from here: https://try.jupyter.org/
 - Especially, if you have not use Python before, then please go through the "Welcome to Python" notebook.
 Open it in your browser and then execute each cell block, you need to use the command Shoft+Enter (as stated there).
 Look at the output and then compare it with the code.
 - A good book to get started with Python is "Python for Data Analysis", which I prefer to call **p4da** - it an excellent introduction, and is especially apt because the author WesMcKinney built the Pandas package (Chapter 5) for use at one of the top hedge funds (a good example of a firm that uses FinTech).
 An older edition is available online: http://www.cin.ufpe.br/~embat/Python%20for%20Data%20Analysis.pdf.
 I strongly recommend skimming through and learning the first four chapters, and then spending time on chapter 5, giving it a much more careful read.
 In addition, the best way to learn is to try out lines of code in a Jupyter notebook alongside, as you read.
 - I will be using the following notebook in class, which will be provided in advance: **GetStarted_Python_in_Finance.ipynb**.
 You will find this in the course folder.
+You do not need to work through this before class, but load it up and bring it on your laptop for class.

 #### Blockchains and Payment Systems